 Nature seldom, if ever, makes mistakes with color.
-Every hue seems to have full value and expression, not only to its own advantage, but also to that of the others surrounding it.
+Every hue seems to have full value and expression, not only to its advantage but also to that of the others surrounding it.
 Color clashes seldom occur in nature.

-Foliage has as important a part to play as flowers in garden decoration; color variation in foliage is wide and of the utmost significance, vital to be borne in mind, especially where all-theyear-round decoration is the aim.
+The foliage has as important a part to play as flowers in garden decoration; color variation in foliage is wide and of the utmost significance, vital to be borne in mind, especially where all-the year-round decoration is the aim.
 Deciduous and evergreen leaves, therefore, should be allowed to play their full part, and not only through choice of plantings, but also by intelligent positioning in order, say, Santolinathe sun in certain seasons, or to match and contrast with other plantings nearby.

-This applies also to the wide and vivid range of ornamental berries and barks, so useful especially during the later and winter months, when blossom is scarce.
-Let the many winter-flowering plants, trees and shrubs be given their proper role.
-If planted in the right proportion show, pink goes well with a variety of silver tones; admirably demonstrated by its own foliage.
-There are many other forms of silver foliage among plants, trees and shrubs and these could be made a good deal more use of to very great advantage.
+This applies also to the wide and vivid range of ornamental berries and barks, so useful especially during the later and winter months when blossom is scarce.
+Let the many winter-flowering plants, trees, and shrubs be given their proper role.
+If planted in the right proportion show, pink goes well with a variety of silver tones; admirably demonstrated by its foliage.
+There are many other forms of silver foliage among plants, trees, and shrubs and these could be made a good deal more use of to very great advantage.

 Yellow is one of the loveliest colors of all.
 And it has the ability to give the utmost life to any border without ever tending to harshness.
 It can become monotonous if usede xcessively—especially in its darker tones—though, pale, can be superb as anthemis and annual chrysanthemum in some of its varieties can show.
 Superb with blue, as Platystemon californicus with Echium ‘Blue Bedder’ will demonstrate in any annual border, it is equally so when in company with mauve, as a further example: Clematis x jackmanii grown near climbing rose ‘Mermaid’ will prove.